 5.1 Initial Preparation

-* Procedure for Unhardened Material: Heat the steel slowly and uniformly to 1200–1250°F (649–677°C).
+- Pre-Hardening Stress Relief (If Applicable): For A2 materials that have undergone extensive machining, we strongly recommend stress relief treatment, which minimizes deformation during heat treatment.
+Procedure for unhardened material: Heat the steel slowly and uniformly to 1200–1250°F (649–677°C).
 Hold at this temperature for approximately 2 hours per inch of the thickest section.
 Follow this with a slow cool, preferably within the furnace.

 5.2 Protecting A2 Tool Steel During Heat Treatment